highnet/etherwake/nodejs-wake-on-lan-tests/README.md

 **Q. How do I transfer a script I wrote in VS code to the Raspberry PI?**

-A. You can copy over files from your windows machine to the Raspberry PI with the command <code>scp [PATH_TO_FILE] [TARGET_DESTINATION]</code>
+A. You can copy over files from your windows machine to the Raspberry PI with the command <code>scp [PATH_TO_FILE] [TARGET_DESTINATION]</code> .
 For example, if I want to transfer the file `index.js` from my windows machine to the ethermod folder in the Raspberry PI, type the command:
 <code>scp index.js wetouch@raspberrypi:/~ethermod</code> .

 **Q. How do I create an npm module from scratch, for sending etherwake commands to a target machine?**

-A. To write an etherwake npm module for the Raspberry PI (Let's call it ethermod), start by creating a directory called ethermod by entering the command: <code>mkdir ethermod</code> in the terminal.
+A. To write an etherwake npm module for the Raspberry PI (let's call it ethermod), start by creating a directory called ethermod by entering the command: <code>mkdir ethermod</code> in the terminal.

 Navigate to the new directory by entering the command: <code>cd ethermod</code>.

 Enter the command <code>npm init</code> to start creating the npm module.
 After going through the init wizard, your `package.json` should look something like [this](https://gitlab.wetouch.at/playground/nodejs-wake-on-lan-tests/-/blob/master/ethermod/package.json).

-Write the node JS script for sending the etherwake command as required (use nano index.js to edit the script in the linux terminal, or write the script in VS code) and copy it over to the Raspberry PI with the command: <code>scp index.js wetouch@raspberrypi:/~ethermod</code>.
+Write the node JS script for sending the etherwake command as required (use nano index.js to edit the script in the linux terminal or write the script in VS code) and copy it over to the Raspberry PI with the command: <code>scp index.js wetouch@raspberrypi:/~ethermod</code>.
 Your `index.js` should look something like [this](https://gitlab.wetouch.at/playground/nodejs-wake-on-lan-tests/-/blob/master/ethermod/index.js).

 ## 🤔  Common Issues
-- I want to ping a Windows Device, but it is not responding to my ping requests
+- I want to ping a Windows Device, but it is not responding to my ping requests.

     1. To check the firewall settings on a Windows machine to make sure it is not blocking incoming ping requests, you can follow these steps: